abduldoesramen/lookBook/README.md

 # lookBook

+Usage:
+Firebase deployment is live at: https://lookbook-eb869.web.app/ index.html is available in server/client/build/index.html

 ### Product Description

 A cook-book style web application that recommends recipes based on a user's available ingredients at home.
 Users have the ability to save, create and share recipe cards with others, aswell as chat via an integrated, real time chat system.